Sugar-Free Spiced Pumpkin Mini Cheesecakes

 Sugar-Free Spiced Pumpkin Mini Cheesecakes are a good idea for portion control and they’re tasty for a less-sweet pumpkin dessert!
 Use Thanksgiving Recipes or Desserts to find more healthier treats like this one.

 Quite a few years ago I shared a low-sugar version of these Sugar-Free Spiced Pumpkin Mini-Cheesecakes, testing several different variations before I got one that I loved.
 Then recently I decided this favorite little cheesecake treat really needed new photos.
 The original version of these little cheesecakes used Stevia-in-the-Raw Granulated Sweetener combined with brown sugar and a little agave nectar, which was my preferred sweetener combination for many years.
-But recently I’ve been combining granulated stevia with Monk Fruit Granulated Zero Calorie Sweetener, and when I made this recently I decided to try replacing the brown sugar with monk fruit sweetener for a sugar-free version.
+But recently I’ve become a fan of Monk Fruit Granulated Zero Calorie Sweetener, and when I made this recently I decided to try using all monk fruit sweetener for a sugar-free version.
 And even Jake and Kara (who aren’t always a fan of my low-sugar dessert attempts) agreed that these were so tasty!

-We also decided to experiment with eliminating the 1 tablespoon of white whole wheat flour that was in the original recipe to get a new version that’s gluten-free and also slightly lower in carbs.
+We also eliminated the 1 tablespoon of white whole wheat flour that was in the original recipe to get a new version that’s gluten-free and also slightly lower in carbs.
 We did think that eliminating the flour made the mini-cheesecakes sink down just slightly more in the center.
 But we just filled that up with whipped cream and didn’t care a bit!
 (Go ahead and add the flour if you don’t need it to be gluten-free.)

 If you’re someone who tries for portion control at Thanksgiving, you might really like having these little individual-serving cheesecakes to help you stay on track.
 And they’re easy to eat right in the foil cupcake liner, making them perfect party food as well!